jopemachine-arvis/arvis/documents/plugin-items-format-description.md

 # Plugin items format

-The `main` function of the plug-in must return an array of below format.
+The `main` function of the plugin must return an array of below format as `items`.

+You can check minimal example of plugin in [here](https://github.com/jopemachine/arvis-calculator-plugin-example)

 ## title